RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/AWS_CLI/Readme.md

-# Creating and configuring a user for access via the AWS CLI
+# :infinity: Creating and configuring a user for access via the AWS CLI :infinity:

-There are situations when an infrastructure orderer in AWS needs to **start/stop a server independently after hours or on a weekend**.
+:bangbang: There are situations when an infrastructure orderer in AWS needs to **start/stop a server independently after hours or on a weekend**.
 For such situations, it was decided to create a separate user and assign it a **restricted policy for security purposes**.

 Suppose we have an infrastructure consisting of several servers.
 And we only want our client to be able to start and stop its server in AWS.

 ## _Create user in IAM:_

-Go to the Identity Access Management > Users > Create User:
+:white_medium_square: Go to the Identity Access Management > Users > Create User:
 <img src ='Screenshots/Create_user_1.png'>

-Enter the **name** and Enable only **Programmatic access**:
+:white_medium_square: Enter the **name** and Enable only **Programmatic access**:
 <img src ='Screenshots/Create_user_2.png'>
 And click **Next:Permissions**

-Now Select **Attach existing policies directly** and click **Create Policy**:
+:white_medium_square: Now Select **Attach existing policies directly** and click **Create Policy**:
 <img src ='Screenshots/Create_user_3.png'>

-Select JSON and paste this policy:
+:white_medium_square: Select JSON and paste this policy:
 ```
 {
     "Version": "2012-10-17",